InvasiveH8ter/NASDM/README.md

 assetId = 'users/ee-Your-GEE-Cloud-ID/covariates_' # GEE path and name for where to store your yearly covariate rasters.

 Run the rest of the cells to start creating yearly covariate rasters.

-These can take up to an hour depending on the size of the state.
+It takes between 10 and 40 minutes to create a yearly parameter raster depending on pixel size (scale) and the size of the state.
+Fortunately, Earth Engine uploads multiple assets at the same time.

 Progress can be examined on the task tab on your GEE Developers Dashboard

 #### Run the model